John Blair (Northern Ireland politician): Member of the Legislative Assembly (2018-)

 In 2018, he was co-opted to fill former Alliance Party Leader David Ford's Assembly seat in South Antrim, following David Ford's resignation.
 Blair has been appointed to the British–Irish Parliamentary Assembly and the Northern Ireland Policing Board.

 He ran as the Alliance Party candidate for South Antrim in the 2019 General Election, increasing Alliance's share of the vote by 11.7% - from 7.4% to 19.4% - and taking third place.

 Blair ran at the 2022 Assembly election, taking 7,315 FPVs (16%), and was re-elected on Stage 2.

+He contested South Antrim at the 2024 general election, where he finished fourth with 4,574 votes, a 7.7% drop compared to 2019.

 Personal life

 Blair is the first openly gay MLA to sit in the Northern Ireland Assembly.
 Blair has faced harassment due to his sexuality, including from a DUP councillor who sat on the same policing board alongside Blair.